duojs/duojs.org/src/index.md

 $ duo index.css > build.css
 ```

-And add your stylesheet to your page!
+And add your bundled-up stylesheet to your page!

 ```html
 <link rel="stylesheet" href="build.css">